Lea-fish/Leafish/README.md

 Feel free to work on any bug and submit a pull request to the `main` branch with the fix.
 Mentioning that you intend to fix a bug on the issue will prevent other people from trying as well and makes sure no duplicated work is done.

+Before making a commit and submitting a PR, make sure no warnings are printed when running `cargo lint`.
+Then, use `cargo fmt --all` to auto-format your code.
+If clippy emits no warnings and the code is formatted properly, you should not have any problems passing CI runs.

 ### New features

 Please talk to the Leafish team first before starting to develop a new feature.